ugoproto/ugo_py_doc/docs/Gedit_Execute_Highlighted_Python_Code.md

 ---

-- In the gedit menu: Tools/Manage External Tools
+- In the gedit menu: Tools/Manage External Tools.
-- On the left, add: Execute Highlighted Python Code
+- On the left, add: Execute Highlighted Python Code.
 - On the right, add:

 ~~~